Marketing Manager

 expected at:

-• Opening Night activities and major fundraising events
+- Opening Night activities and major fundraising and cultivation events

 Benefits